8 consumer and social media trends for 2023

 - …

-Marketing strategies (online and offline) should be designed as a fluid experience across these different channels, and above all be adapted : each platform and media has its own codes, we don't communicate in the same way depending on the age of the audience and the supported formats.
+The marketing strategies (online and offline) are to be designed as a fluid experience across these different channels, and especially to be adapted : to each platform and media its codes, we do not communicate in the same way depending on the audience's age and supported formats.

-Our advice: take the time to design omnichannel communication strategies, while ensuring that your brand image is respected from a local point of view.
+Our advice: take the time to design omnichannel communication strategies, while ensuring the respect of your brand image from a local point of view.

-In a climate of economic uncertainty with post-covid inflation, consumers are waiting for added value, in terms of company values (positioning, inclusivity, environmental commitment, ...) but also and especially in terms of direct added value for them: offers and promotions.
+In a climate of uncertainty ’economic with the ’post–covid inflation, consumers are awaiting added value, at the level of the company's values (positioning, inclusivity, ecological commitment, ...) but also and especially at the level of direct added value for them: the offers and the promotions.

-According to a study on French consumption trends, 52% of them see their non-food budget stagnate and 22% plan to reduce their non-food spending. (source: Into the Minds, 2022)
+According to a study on consumption trends of the French, 52% of them see their non-food budget stagnating and 22% plan to reduce their non-food expenses. (source : Into the Minds, 2022)

-Our advice: amplify the actions and promotions of your points of sale via various channels (Facebook, Google, newsletter, ...)
+Our advice: amplify the actions and promotions of your points of sale through various channels (Facebook, Google, newsletter,...)

 Social media and Google